The Last Samurai: Plot

 In 1876, former U.S. Army Captain Nathan Algren, an alcoholic traumatized by his actions during the American Indian Wars, is approached by his former commanding officer, Colonel Bagley.
 Bagley asks him to train the newly created Imperial Japanese Army for a Japanese businessman, Matsue Omura, who intends to use the army to suppress a samurai rebellion against Japan's new emperor.
 Despite his hatred of Bagley, Algren takes the job for the money.
 His old friend, Sergeant Zebulon Gant, accompanies him.
 Upon arriving, Algren meets Simon Graham, a British translator knowledgeable about the samurai.

 Algren struggles to train the poorly disciplined Imperial conscripts.
 Omura and Bagley arrive with word of an attack by the rebels on one of Omura's railroads.
-Against his wishes, Algren is forced to lead a counterattack.
+Against his wishes, Algren is forced to lead a counterattack despite his warning that the recruits are not yet ready for a battle.
 His fears are proven true when the conscripts flee in terror and are easily routed by the samurai, while Gant is killed.
 Algren is wounded, and he is taken prisoner when samurai leader Moritsugu Katsumoto spares him.
 Imperial General Hasegawa, a former samurai who once served with Katsumoto, is allowed to commit seppuku.

-Algren is taken to Katsumoto's village and, at Katsumoto's request, is taken in and tended to by Taka, Katsumoto's sister, who Algren later realizes is the widow of a samurai he killed before being taken prisoner.
+Algren is taken to Katsumoto's village and, at Katsumoto's request, is taken in and tended to by Taka, Katsumoto's sister, who Algren later realizes is the widow of Hirotaro, a samurai he killed before being taken prisoner.
 While initially poorly treated, he eventually gains the samurai's respect.
 With Taka's help, Algren overcomes his alcoholism and guilt, learns the Japanese culture, and is trained in the art of kenjutsu.
 He develops sympathy for the samurai, who are upset that modernization has eroded their political power.
 Algren and Taka develop an unspoken affection for each other.

-One night, ninjas infiltrate the village and ambush Katsumoto.
+One night, ninja infiltrate the village and ambush Katsumoto.
 Algren saves Katsumoto's life and then helps defend the village, concluding that Omura is responsible.
 Katsumoto requests a meeting with Emperor Meiji in Tokyo.
 He brings Algren, intending to release him.
 Upon arriving, Algren observes how the Imperial Army is now fully trained and equipped.
 Katsumoto, to his dismay, discovers that the young and inexperienced emperor is a puppet of Omura.
 At a government meeting, Omura orders Katsumoto's arrest for carrying a sword in public and offers him either seppuku or the humiliation of a trial.